What are the programs objectives?

 Club administrators will need to enter the password sent to the club admin email address which will allow clubs access to the secure Premier Cricket Program section of the website.

-ACA members new to the ACA Premier Cricket Program in 2016/17 must complete an expression of interest form whether a relationship has already been discussed and established with a club or you are expressing your interest in the program.
+ACA members must complete a member application form whether a relationship has already been discussed and established with a club or you are expressing your interest in the program.
 Members will need to sign in using their ACA Member login to gain access to this form.

 When do applications need to be submitted?

-Expressions of Interest and Application forms must be completed by 31 July 2016, however please submit applications as early as possible.
+First round Expressions of Interest and Application forms must be completed by 31 July 2017, however please submit applications as early as possible.
 This date is set to allow enough time for agreements to be formalised and ACA Members to make a significant contribution in the clubs pre-season.

 ACA Members and clubs involved in the program will be required to attend an induction/development session that will take place late in the pre season or the start of the Premier season.
 Dates will be confirmed at a later time for respective states.

-What is the process once a registration form or club vacancy form are submitted?
+What is the process once an application form or club vacancy form are submitted?

 By completing a member registration form and indicating that you have not established a relationship with a club your details will be provided to clubs that are still looking for an ACA Member.